Robowizx/2DPlatformer/README.md

 # 2D Battle Game
 This is a Project made with the goal of exploring OpenGL.
 It's a basic 2D Battle Game where the player controls a character and has to defeat the opponent(AI) to win.
+There are two releases one for Windows and one for MacOS which you can download [here](https://github.com/Robowizx/2DPlatformer/releases).

 # Screenshots

 ![game screenshot](/screenshots/screenshot_4.png).